Coronavirus: Financial support for businesses

 Click here for information on other coronavirus-related financial support.

 Click here to read up-to-date guidance and advice on coronavirus and how it affects your business.

 Finding a Business Loan that suits your business can be complicated because of the number of options available in the market.

-Whether you’re looking for a Business Loan to grow your business or one to get your business started, there are lots of different providers you can approach.
+Whether you’re looking for finance to grow your business or money to get your business started, there are lots of different providers you can approach.

-But things aren’t necessarily straightforward when you find a provider you like the look of, because your application can still get rejected.
+But things aren’t necessarily straightforward when you find a provider you like the look of, because your application can still be rejected.

-There are lots of reasons why your Business Loan application may have been rejected but some of the most common are:
+There are lots of reasons why your Business Loan application may have been rejected.
+We explain some of the most common reasons below: